organised and written for Fault Magazine

-I guess it would be more apparent if you were doing the mixdowns wrong on those tracks, if whilst being finished off they lost their emotional truthfulness.
+I guess it would be obvious if you were doing the mixdowns wrong on those tracks, if they lost their emotional truthfulness in this process.

 ‘It shows me that music is what makes me happy, I’m just lucky enough to do it as a career.
 Although when I was going through a lot a couple of years back, I neglected everything and didn’t start making music until I was able to reenter that space.
 I realised that when I am making music like that, if I start something, I have to get most of it down, and really be in that moment and be feeling it.
 I find it too difficult if I leave it later to put myself in there again.’